ol1ak5/MA-Signal-Intelligence-Engine/docs/user_guide.md

 **Context compaction:** the orchestrator's `App` also enables context compaction via a **deterministic, no-API summarizer** (`orchestrator/compaction.py`).
-As events accumulate during a run, it condenses older ones into a single event — preserving each agent's text while truncating bulky tool output – to keep the context focused.
+As events accumulate during a run, it condenses older ones into a single event, preserving each agent's text while truncating bulky tool output to keep the context focused.
 It is intentionally LLM-free so it adds no model calls (unlike ADK's default summarizer).